 - 1. To manage the free flow of all traffic on the highway and to maintain road safety for all road users. - 2.
 To share out limited kerb space amongst competing user groups, fairly and transparently. - 3.
-To maintain town centre parking charges and controls that provide effective demand management to: - protect the needs of residents and their visitors; - encourage the turnover of on-street parking of short duration; - support local businesses
+To maintain town centre parking charges and controls that provide effective demand management to:

-- facilitate public transport, cycle and pedestrian movements; - encourage long-stay parking to take place in off-street car parks and/or designated on-street locations; and - minimise the effect of circulating traffic 'searching' for spaces.
+- protect the needs of residents and their visitors; - encourage the turnover of on-street parking of short duration; - support local businesses - encourage long-stay parking to take place in off-street car parks and/or designated on-street locations; and - minimise the effect of circulating traffic 'searching' for spaces.